Participatory Oversight Institutions

 Overview

 Official oversight institutions that involve citizen participation are widely expected to contribute to governance and service provision.
-Yet there is limited evidence on the practices of these already-existing large-scale official oversight institutions – in contrast to the robust literature on localized, donor-led and civil society-led oversight initiatives.
+Yet there is limited evidence on the practices of these already-existing large-scale official participatory oversight institutions – particularly compared to the robust literature on localized, donor-led, and civil society-led oversight initiatives.

 The potential contribution of citizen participation to governance and public services depends on both scale and sustainability.
-ARC and partners are trying to understand how institutionalized, public oversight processes actually operate in practice and to learn from efforts to activate them.
-Because of widespread implementation gaps, the actual functioning of most national citizen oversight reforms is often highly uneven in practice, with variation across territory, sectors and social groups.
-The identification of trends, breakthroughs and bottlenecks has important lessons for practice.
+ARC and partners are trying to understand how institutionalized, public oversight processes actually operate in practice, as well as learning from efforts to activate them.
+Because of widespread implementation gaps, the functioning of most national citizen oversight reforms is often uneven in practice.
+It varies across territory, sectors, and social groups.
+The identification of trends, breakthroughs, and bottlenecks has important lessons for practice.

 Citizens registering their complaints at a common window in a Gram Panchayat in Rajasthan.
 Credit: Digvijay Singh